content-left-bg.png

 History

 All campuses of Noosa District State High school sit on the land of the Kabi Kabi/Gubbi Gubbi people.
 Kabi Kabi/Gubbi Gubbi country spans from Pumicestone Rd near Caboolture all the way north to Childers and as far west as Kilkivan.
 The Kabi Kabi/Gubbi Gubbi people are the host of the famous Bunya nut gatherings.
-The Bunya Nut Gatherings are culturally significant to the first nation's people because it is a time where Indigenous people from Eastern Australia would come together to trade, share stories and knowledge's, cultural ceremonies conducted and disputes resolved.
-Groups who attended this gathering would take the products and knowledge's to other gatherings where it would be passed on and contribute to the complex trade routes that ran throughout Australia.
+The Bunya Nut Gatherings are culturally significant to the Frst Nation's People because it is a time where Indigenous people from Eastern Australia would come together to trade, share stories and knowledge's, cultural ceremonies conducted and disputes resolved.
+Groups who attended this gathering would take the products and knowledges to other gatherings where it would be passed on and contribute to the complex trade routes that ran throughout Australia.

 Student Activities:

-Students appreciating Kabi Kabi/Gabbi Gabbi member Uncle Lyndon Davis
+Students appreciating Kabi Kabi/Gabbi Gabbi member Uncle Bretn Miller

-Indigenous Australians and Maori Culture being shared with students.
+Indigenous Australians and Maori Culture being shared with students for Reconciliation week..

 CULTURAL HISTORY AND IMPORTANT EVENTS